Amy Yasbeck: Early life

-Yasbeck was born on September 12, 1962 in Blue Ash, Ohio, the daughter of Dorothy Louise Mary (née Murphy), a homemaker, and John Anthony Yasbeck (جون أنتوني يَزبك), a butcher and grocery store owner.
+Yasbeck was born in Blue Ash, Ohio, the daughter of Dorothy Louise Mary (née Murphy), a homemaker, and John Thomas Yazbeck, a butcher and grocery store owner.
 Her father was of Lebanese descent, while her mother was of Irish ancestry.
 As a child, Yasbeck was featured on the package art for the Betty Crocker Easy-Bake Oven.
 Years later, in 2000, she was presented with a new Easy-Bake Oven on the show I've Got a Secret, for which she was a regular panel member.

 Yasbeck spent her primary and secondary years at two different Catholic schools: Summit Country Day School and Ursuline Academy.
-She then enrolled in the theater program at the University of Detroit but did not graduate, leaving to pursue her acting career in New York City in 1983.
-In 1983, after the deaths of both of her parents, her father from a heart attack and her mother from emphysema, Yasbeck moved to New York City.
+She enrolled in the theater program at the University of Detroit but did not graduate, leaving to pursue her acting career in New York City in 1983.

 Career

 Early in her acting career, she appeared in Rockhopper, an unsold television pilot from 1985.
 Yasbeck has had guest-starring roles in many television shows, including Dallas, Spies, Werewolf, J.J.
 Starbuck, Magnum, P.I., China Beach, and Murphy Brown.
 She auditioned for the role of Elaine Benes on Seinfeld.
 She played Olivia Reed for four months between 1986 and 1987 on the long-running daytime drama Days of Our Lives.
-She also played the starring role of the mermaid Madison in the Disney television film Splash, Too in 1988 (the role of Madison was originated by Daryl Hannah in the 1984 film Splash).
-Yasbeck also had starring roles in the sitcoms Wings, Alright Already, and Life on a Stick and in movies such as House II: The Second Story, Pretty Woman, Problem Child, Problem Child 2, and The Mask.
+She played the starring role of the mermaid Madison in the Disney television film Splash, Too in 1988 (the role of Madison was originated by Daryl Hannah in the 1984 film Splash).
+Yasbeck had starring roles in the sitcoms Wings, Alright Already, and Life on a Stick and in films such as House II: The Second Story, Pretty Woman, Problem Child, Problem Child 2, and The Mask.
 She has twice worked with Mel Brooks: in 1993's Robin Hood: Men in Tights and 1995's Dracula: Dead and Loving It.

-Yasbeck also appeared once on the hit DCOS That's So Raven as the mother of the character Chelsea.
+Yasbeck appeared once on That's So Raven as the mother of the character Chelsea.
 The episode originally aired on September 22, 2006.
 In late 2007, plans surfaced of a potential That's So Raven spin-off featuring Yasbeck and Anneliese van der Pol, who portrayed her daughter, with occasional appearances by Raven-Symoné.
 The show was scrapped due to van der Pol signing onto a Broadway play, and Yasbeck wanting to take a break from acting to focus on her family.

 Yasbeck was a contestant on the syndicated version of Are You Smarter than a 5th Grader? in 2010.

-In 2016, Yasbeck was on a hiatus from acting to focus on her family, but expressed interest in returning later on.
+In 2016, Yasbeck was on a hiatus from acting to focus on her family.
+She expressed interest in returning later on.
 In 2025, she was cast in Jonathan Hammond's short film Fireflies in the Dusk.